Hero-U: Rogue to Redemption

-Hero-U: Rogue to Redemption is an adventure role-playing game by the creators of Quest for Glory, Lori Cole and Corey Cole, developed with a custom Unity engine.
+Hero-U: Rogue to Redemption is a 2018 adventure role-playing game by the creators of Quest for Glory, Lori Cole and Corey Cole, developed with a custom Unity engine.
 It is based on the School for Heroes, the defunct e-mail based web game the Coles had created previously.
 It was released for Windows, Mac, and Linux on July 10, 2018.

 Gameplay

 The player character is Shawn, a rogue who is attending a school for heroes.
 He interacts and competes with his fellow students during the day, and can travel down into the catacombs at night to go on quests and solve puzzles.
 The player can learn new skills and explore new areas as the game unfolds.
 Dialog choices matter, as what is chosen to say will affect the relationship Shawn makes with the people he meets.
 Combat is turn-based and tactical.
 If Shawn chooses to sneak around combat situations, the combat is also avoidable.